Frankford Special Services District of Philadelphia: Marketing

 To encourage and increase the commercial, retail, and cultural activities in the District, the Frankford Special Services District will support marketing and promotional initiatives to enhance the public image of Frankford.
 The official website is part of those initiatives.

 Administration

-The Frankford Special Services District Authority has a nine-member Board of Directors representing Frankford's major property owners and occupants, and leaders of business, cultural, education, labor union and health care institutions.
+The Frankford Special Services District Authority has a nine-member Board of Directors representing Frankford's major property owners and occupants, and leaders of business, cultural, education, labor union, and health care institutions.
 A part-time staff manager, who reports directly to the Board of Directors, oversees the private contractor services.

 Funding

-The Frankford Special Services District expects and intends to fund the additional services by an annual assessment on all taxable properties within the district, billed annually.
+The Frankford Special Services District expects and intends to fund the additional services through an annual assessment of all taxable properties within the district, billed annually.
 There are a number of tax-exempt properties in the District.
 While the District will solicit these organizations for contributions, those contributions will not be assumed or included in any budget.